jazzband/Watson/docs/user-guide/commands.md

 Usage:  watson add [OPTIONS] [ARGS]...
 ```

-Add time for project with tag(s) that was not tracked live.
+Add time to a project with tag(s) that was not tracked live.

 Example: